MapsPeople/docs/src/android/v3/getting-started-on-directions.md

 MPDirectionsRenderer createDirectionsRenderer(Context context) {
         mRoutingRenderer = new MPDirectionsRenderer(context, mGoogleMap, mMapControl, i -> {
-            //Marker is clicked on lets go to the next step. mRoutingRenderer.nextLeg();
+            //When Marker is clicked on, go to the next Step. mRoutingRenderer.nextLeg();
             mMapControl.selectFloor(mRoutingRenderer.getLegFloor());
         });

-        //Color of the route drawn onto the map mRoutingRenderer.setPrimaryColor( ContextCompat.getColor( context, R.color.blue ) );
+        //Color of the Route drawn onto the map mRoutingRenderer.setPrimaryColor( ContextCompat.getColor( context, R.color.blue ) );

-        //Color of the directions marker at the end of each route leg mRoutingRenderer.setAccentColor( ContextCompat.getColor( context, R.color.pink ) );
+        //Color of the Directions Marker at the end of each Route Leg mRoutingRenderer.setAccentColor( ContextCompat.getColor( context, R.color.pink ) );

         //Text color